 What’s toxic to one person may seem just fine to another.
 Here are some articles that speak to that and even offer some tips to help:

-And let’s not forget customers, clients, vendors, etc.
+Customers, clients, vendors, etc.

 We sometimes get so caught up in the day-to-day drama and in searching for ways to make our work world better for us, that we forget all the people a toxic culture can affect.